lafleurdeboum/servicewall/README.md

 - for the network realm you're connected to (the realm's ruleset), or
 - for unregistered network realms (the `ServiceWall:default` ruleset)

-WARNING : ServiceWall only supports IPv4 networks.
-This means that all IPv6 traffic will be ignored.
-You will _really_ need to disable IPv6, since most network managers will let interfaces get a fallback IPv6 address (IPv6 doesn't even need DHCP to get an address).
-This would make the firewall useless !
-This usually can be achieved by adding a `ipv6.disable=1` argument to the kernel cmdline.
+WARNING : ServiceWall only supports IPv4 networks ; as of today, it will drop any packet on the IPv6 stack without logging it.

 At the moment the default ruleset is : accept `ssh` and `DHCP` incoming connections. `ssh` connections are accepted from anywhere, whereas `DHCP` ones